12 Best Campgrounds near Boise, ID

 Macks Creek Park is the most accessible campground on Lucky Peak Lake.
 This lakefront campground and day-use area is in the foothills of Southeast Boise, and a 40-minute drive from downtown.
 The campground is on the Boise River Arm of the reservoir and a mile past the Spring Shores Marina.
 Visitors take the Ponderosa Pine Scenic Route much of the way there.

 Macks Creek Park has both RV and tent sites, though no hookups are available.
 Some of the campsites sit right on the shore of the lake and provide a spectacular view.
+The campsites are close to the water and a bit close to each other, offering easy lake access and nearby neighbors.

 Overnight and day users have access to the boat ramp at the campground and a kid-friendly swimming cove.
 The nearby Spring Shores Marina, operated by Lucky Peak State Park, also accesses the water with amenities like boat docks and boat rentals.